dreamfactorysoftware/platform-wiki/Platform-Documentation/Important-Developer-Features/Lookups-and-System-Variables.md

 ###Provisioning New Lookup Keys

 There's a hierarchy to lookup keys.
 The system will use the most specific one starting with user keys then role keys and finally global keys.
 This allows you to create a system of default settings and, if needed, overrides for special cases.
 Consider the case of using lookup keys for configuring credentials on a database service.
 Users who belong to Role A have their own database credentials.
-Same for users of Role B. Users of Role A will be logging into the database as a different database user than users of Role B. Everyone else has a third more restrictive database user.
+Same for users of Role B. In other words users of Role A will be logging into the database as a different database user than users of Role B. Everyone else has a third more restrictive database user.

 ####In Global Config